Reach Out: Ways To Help A Loved One At Risk Of Suicide

 Whiteside suggests asking direct questions like: "Are you thinking of killing yourself in the next day or so?" and "How strong are those urges?"

-For help with this conversation, psychiatrists at Columbia University have developed the Columbia Protocol, which is a risk assessment tool drawn from their research-based suicide severity rating scale.
-It walks you through six questions to ask your loved one about whether they've had thoughts about suicide, thoughts about the means of suicide, and whether they have worked out the details of how they would carry out their plan.
+For help with this conversation, psychiatrists at Columbia University have developed the Columbia Protocol, which is a risk-assessment tool drawn from their research-based suicide severity rating scale.
+It walks you through six questions to ask your loved one about whether they've had thoughts about suicide and about the means of suicide and whether they have worked out the details of how they would carry out their plan.

 Someone who has a plan at hand is at a high risk of acting on it — according to the Suicide Prevention Resource Center, about 38 percent of people who have made a plan go on to make an attempt.